DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-11-card-layout-for-application-list.md

 We'll know this works when:

 - Users can find the application they're looking for
+- Users can get a sense of the status to help choose an application to work on

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({